Shelter for all

 Affordable rental housing strategy

-The City has adopted an affordable rental housing strategy that was put together with the help of private and not-for-profit organisations.
+In 2009, the City adopted an affordable rental housing strategy that was developed in collaboration with private and not-for-profit organisations.

 The key objectives of the strategy are to:

 - increase the amount of affordable rental housing in the local area for very low, low and moderate income households

 - protect existing stock of low cost rental accommodation (such as boarding houses)